burcakotlu/GLANET/docs/source/instconfig.rst

 3. Download executable GLANET.jar from :ref:`executable-label`

-4. Download Data.zip from :ref:`data-label` and extract it under a directory you name it, for example GLANET (e.g.: ~path/to/GLANET/).
+4. Download Data.zip from :ref:`data-label` and extract it under a directory you name it, for example GLANET Folder (e.g.: ~path/to/GLANET Folder/).
    Data.zip contains the necessary data for Annotation.
-   The important point is that this directory must be the parent directory of extracted Data directory (e.g.: ~path/to/GLANET/Data).
+   The important point is that this directory must be the parent directory of extracted Data directory (e.g.: ~path/to/GLANET Folder/Data).

 Once you have followed all these steps, you should be ready to run GLANET properly.